Alwar, Rajasthan, India Guide

 Day Trips

-Approx. 1 - 1.5 hours by car Bhangarh Fort is a 17th-century fort known as one of the most haunted places in India.
+Approximately 2 hours by car from Alwar Bhangarh Fort is a 17th-century fort famed as one of India's most haunted places.
 Explore the ruins of temples, palaces, and havelis within the fort complex.
 The fort is best visited during the daytime, as entry is prohibited after sunset.
+The architecture and the eerie atmosphere make it a unique and memorable experience.

 Travel Time